 1. Visit the Research, Grants & Fellowships Pre-Proposal form.

 2. Select “Clinical Research Training Scholarship in Tourette Syndrome”

 3. Follow instructions on how to apply

-Please only submit one application – applicants are not allowed to submit applications for more than one award to the TAA.
-Your application may be considered for another category at the discretion of the review committee, however, the system will only allow one application per person.
+Please only submit one application – applicants are allowed to submit applications for more than one award to the TAA.
+Your application may be considered for another category at the discretion of the review committee, however, the online portal will only allow one application per person.